4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 ```

-What we have done is to redirect the output of teh file using netcat to a file and not to our terminal.
+What we have done is to redirect the output of the file using netcat to a file and not to our terminal.
 Let's run ltrace on it:

 ```
 $ ltrace ./reset_root
 bash: ltrace: command not found
 ```

 I don't have ltrace installed yet, so I am going to install it.
 This is distro depended.
-For my machine, because it is Debian, I install and try again:
+For my machine, because it is Debian, I install the ltrace pacjage and try again:

 ```
 sudo apt-get update && sudo apt-get install ltrace